How to Stay Spiritually Active from Home

 Canales recommends reading the Psalms because they capture every range of human experience and emotion.
 He also suggests a verse to reflect upon: 2 Timothy 1:7, which reads “For God has not given us a spirit of fear, but of power and love and of a sound mind.”
 “That’s important to remember.
 We should not be driven by fear.
 We should recognize that God is still with us, even during this time,” he said.
 “For that reason, I also recommend our university passage, John 14.
 At the end of it, Jesus talks about giving peace to us and not being afraid.
 God is still giving peace to us through it all.”

 The Spiritual Life team is available for students remotely so they can receive spiritual care, including pastoral counseling and prayer requests.
 APU’s Contemporary Chapel Band created a playlist for students to listen to on Spotify or Apple Music while they work from home.
-Students can find additional resources on the new Together APU site designed to keep students engaged through virtual community.

 Posted: April 3, 2020